IOHprofiler/IOHprofiler.github.io/Suites/PBO.md

 ---
 layout: page
-title: Problems
-parent: Benchmark
+title: Pseudo-Boolean Optimization (PBO) Benchmark Suite
 nav_order: 1
-permalink: /Benchmark/Problems/
+permalink: /Suites/PBO
 ---

-## Problems Definition
+## Problems definition
+In this section, we give the detailed definitions of all test problems in the **Pseudo-Boolean Optimization (PBO)** suite.
+The usage of this pre-installed benchmark suite can be found [here](/IOHexperimenter/Cpp/#using-suites).
+To add new test problems or create new benchmark suite, please follow the [Section 4.4](/IOHexperimenter/extension/).

 ### F1: OneMax (Hamming Distance）
 It asks to optimize $OM:{0,1} \rightarrow [0..n], x \mapsto \sum_{i=1}^n{x_i}$.
 The problem has a very smooth and non-deceptive fitness landscape.
 Due to the well-known coupon collector effect, it is relatively easy to make progress when the function values are small, and the probability to obtain an improving move decreases considerably with increasing function value.